 To access Patch Intelligence, click Dashboards > Patch Intelligence in the left navigation pane.

 Dashboard pie charts

-There are 3 pie charts on the Patch Intelligence dashboard; you can click any colored segment in a chart to filter the results in the bulletin table displayed below the charts.
-Click the segment again to remove the filter.
+There are 3 pie charts on the Patch Intelligence dashboard; you can click any colored segment in a chart to filter the results in the bulletin table below the charts.
+Re-click the segment to remove the filter.

 The chart types are:

 - Top Vendors – The top 5 vendors that have released the most bulletins within the last 14 days.

 - Bulletin Types – The number of each type of bulletin across all vendors released within the last 14 days.

 - MS Patch Tuesday – All of the Microsoft Patch Tuesday bulletins, categorized by bulletin type.

 Why 14 Days? - Research has shown that patching vulnerabilities within 14 days of identification is the optimum period to reduce risk of exploitation.

 The bulletin table contains a list of all the latest validated bulletins with associated patches, listed in date order by default.
 You can customize the view by filtering, sorting, or searching by keyword (see below).